eufmike/catshand/README.md

     pip install -e .
     ```

-8. Download test files from this [link](https://drive.google.com/drive/folders/1ZK2PGQHYUtQUZYW7GLx3O8Ukr5MvmnHe?usp=sharing)
+8. Download demo files from this [link](https://drive.google.com/drive/folders/18VaKpXfOgM0KQbxOm8sdr8dGdOJpBT3t?usp=share_link)

 9. Add OpenAI API key to the environment variable to use the transcript generation function and transcript summary.
 Please visit [OpenAI](https://openai.com/) to get the API key and [Best Practices for API Key Safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for more details.